DLA senior leaders review DLA Energy’s strategic progress, innovation

-Defense Logistics Agency senior leadership conduct a mid-year review of the annual operating plan at the McNamara Headquarters Complex on April 10, 2026.
-Army Lt.
-Gen. Mark Simerly, DLA director, speaks to DLA Energy leaders about his perspective and agency goals.
-(Department of War Photo by Master Sgt.
-Thaddeus Harrington)
+FORT BELVOIR, Va. – Defense Logistics Agency senior leadership conducted a mid-year review of the annual operating plan at the McNamara Headquarters Complex on April 10.

+DLA Director Army Lt.
+Gen. Mark Simerly and DLA Senior Enlisted Leader Army Command Sgt.
+Maj.
+Petra Casarez met with DLA Energy Commander Navy Rear Adm.
+George Bresnihan and his team to assess the agency's progress toward its strategic objectives.

+“We all recognize that what we’ve done in past conflicts is not sufficient for the challenges that we have ahead of us in terms of the war fight and how we're going to sustain it,” Simerly said.
+“Today, as we describe objectives for the command, the key results that you all are responsible for and the progress we’re making.”

 |Date Taken: